Table of Contents

 Basic pathophysiology of angioedema is local vasodilation, increased vascular permeability, and increased endothelial permeability resulting in localized extravasation of fluid into deep dermal layers of skin/mucosa and subcutaneous/submucosal tissues.
 Urticaria and angioedema share similar pathophysiologic features; urticaria involves superficial layers of skin, while angioedema involves deeper layers of skin and subcutaneous tissues.

-Most common mechanisms are mast cell degranulation (IgE mediated or non-IgE mediated) or activation of kallikrein-kinin cascade.
+The most common mechanisms are mast cell degranulation (IgE mediated or non-IgE mediated) or activation of kallikrein-kinin cascade.
 Leukotrienes may play a role in angioedema caused by cyclooxygenase-1 inhibitors.

 Histamine plays an important role in most cases of angioedema with urticaria-like acute urticaria-angioedema, chronic spontaneous urticaria, physical urticaria-angioedema, etc.